claytantor/welocally-places/readme.txt

 A:No you can not.
 WordPress.com hosted blogs do not allow you to install plugins.
 Hosting your own blog gives you flexibility and allows you to monetize in new ways, so just take it to the next step and host your own blog.
 Consumer Rankings did a review of low priced hosting providers for WordPress.
 Check it out.

 Q:What Browsers Do You Support?
 A:For Publishers we have tested creating places for and recommend versions starting at least Chrome 17.0.963.56, Safari Version 5.1.2 and Firefox 10.0.2.
-We *do not* reccomend the use of IE for site owners using welocally places, but we have tested site vistors successfully using Welocally Places with IE 5.3.2 or greater.
+We *do not* recommend the use of IE for site owners using welocally places, but we have tested site vistors successfully using Welocally Places with IE 5.3.2 or greater.

 Q:What is a POI?
 A:POI stands for Point of Interest, and they are the places that people go to.
 We aggregate place info from many different providers, and this is the same type of data that location based game companies use when you âcheck in.
 It is commonly public establishments, parks or venues that people goto such as â Uptown Grill.